College costs are usually split in two distinct categories:

 Generally, most students can expect the following costs to be under the College Bill and Life Budget categories:

 |Fees||Books, Equipment/Lab Material|

 |*Housing & Meals (Board)||Transportation|

-- Will you be renting an apartment by yourself or with roommates, or renting a room in a house?
+- Off-campus housing can include renting an apartment by yourself or with roommates, or renting a room in a house.

-Have more questions?
-Check out Housing & Meals Explained.
+- Have more questions?
+Check out Housing and Meals Explained.

-Health Insurance – most colleges require that you have adequate health insurance.
-If you don’t have proof of health insurance you may be automatically enrolled in the college health insurance plan, which can range between $1,500 – $2,500 a year.
+Most colleges require that you have adequate health insurance.
+If you don’t have proof of health insurance, you may be automatically enrolled into the college health insurance plan, which can range between $1,500 – $2,500 a year.

-If you are already covered under your parents’ insurance, make sure to take the necessary steps to fill out your college’s waiver to avoid health insurance charges!
-Support may be available at your college in covering this expense so make sure to reach out to the financial aid office to find out more.
+If you are already covered under your parents’ insurance, make sure to take the necessary steps to fill out your college’s waiver to avoid health insurance charges.
+Support may be available at your college in covering this expense.
+Make sure to reach out to the financial aid office to find out more.

-Hint: We recommend budgeting $500 for an emergency fund that you can rely on during college for any unexpected expenses that may come up.
-Remember to refill this fund with earnings from work-study/work overtime if you end up needing to use that money.
+Tip: We recommend budgeting $500 for an emergency fund for any unexpected expenses.
+Remember to refill this fund with earnings from work.

-An emergency fund is a safety net that you can use to avoid dropping out of college or resorting to taking out more in loans.
+An emergency fund is a safety net that you can use to avoid leaving school or resorting to taking out more loans.
 An emergency fund can help you avoid making rash decisions due to a lack of funds.
-Even $500 saved in a Checking or Savings account can get you out of many financial emergencies.
+Even $500 saved in a checking or savings account can get you out of many financial emergencies.

 Do I really need to have an emergency fund?